Team4169/datasetcolab/website/src/docs/YOLOv5s.md

-# Getting Start with YOLOv5s
+# Getting Started with YOLOv5s

 **Clone the YOLOv5 Reposition**